Semenya says she offered to show track officials her body

 AP Sports Writer

-The Telegraph published what it said were parts of an interview the South African runner did with HBO Real Sports.
-The full HBO interview is due to air in the United States on Tuesday.
+HBO Real Sports broadcast parts of its interview with the South African runner in a promotional clip on Monday.
+The full interview is due to air in the United States on Tuesday.

-In the interview, the Telegraph said Semenya reflected on the 2009 world championships in Berlin, where she won the 800-meter world title in dominant fashion as an 18-year-old newcomer at her first major athletics meet.
-But her performance and muscular physique led the world track body to order the teenager to undergo sex tests, causing a firestorm of controversy.
+In the interview, Semenya reflected on the 2009 world championships in Berlin, where she won the 800-meter title in dominant fashion as an 18-year-old newcomer at her first major international meet.
+But her performance and muscular physique led the sport’s governing body to insist the teenager undergo sex tests, causing a firestorm of controversy.

 “I told them, ‘It’s fine.
-I’m a female, I don’t care.
+I’m a female.
+I don’t care.
 If you want to see I’m a woman, I will show you my vagina.
 Alright?’”
-Semenya said in the interview with HBO Real Sports, according to the Telegraph.

-Following her world title win, Semenya was forced by the world track body to take medication that artificially lowered her naturally high testosterone if she wanted to compete against other female runners.
+Following her world title win, Semenya was forced by the international athletics federation to take medication that artificially lowered her naturally high testosterone if she wanted to compete against other female runners.
 Although the world track body has never released details of Semenya’s specific medication, it’s believed she took birth control pills or something with similar properties to lower her testosterone.

-“It made me sick, made me gain weight, panic attacks, I don’t know if I was ever going to have a heart attack,” Semenya said of the medication.
+“It made me sick, made me gain weight, panic attacks.
+I didn’t know if I was ever going to have a heart attack,” Semenya said of the medication.
 “It’s like stabbing yourself with a knife every day.
 But I had no choice.

-Forcing athletes to take medication to alter natural hormone levels in order to compete in sports has been criticized by medical experts as being clearly unethical.
-It’s also never been revealed what dosage of medication Semenya had to take to lower her testosterone to a level set as acceptable by track chiefs to allow her to run.
+Forcing athletes to take medication to alter natural hormone levels in order to compete in sports has been criticized by medical experts as being unethical.
+While the medication Semenya was given wasn’t named, it’s also not clear what dosage she had to take to lower her testosterone to a level deemed to be acceptable to allow her to run.

-The Telegraph reported that World Athletics lawyer Jonathan Taylor also spoke to HBO Real Sports and defended the medication, which wasn’t named, by saying leading experts said they would prescribe it for female athletes with high testosterone.
+World Athletics lawyer Jonathan Taylor also spoke to HBO Real Sports and defended the medication by saying leading experts said they would prescribe it for female athletes with high testosterone.

 Semenya also responded to that.

-“Jonathan must cut his tongue and throw it away,” the Telegraph quoted Semenya as saying.
+“Jonathan must cut his tongue and throw it away,” Semenya said.
 “If he wants to understand how that thing has tortured me, he must go and take those medications.
 He will understand.”

 Semenya has one of a number of conditions referred to as differences of sex development, or DSDs.
 It results in a testosterone level that is higher than the typical female range and which World Athletics says gives her an unfair advantage against other female athletes.

-Semenya has rarely spoken in detail about her experiences with the world track body, which was previously known as the IAAF and rebranded to World Athletics.
+Semenya has rarely spoken in detail about her experiences with the sport’s international governing body, which was previously known as the IAAF and rebranded to World Athletics.
 However, details of the sometimes bitter battle came to light in 2019 when court documents from Semenya’s first legal challenge revealed the track body categorized her as “biologically male.”
 Semenya said she was outraged at a sports body “telling me that I am not a woman.”

 Semenya was identified as female at birth and has identified as female her whole life.
 Yet some experts say that her elevated natural testosterone gives her a clear advantage against other women.
 Before she was banned from running in the 800 in 2019, Semenya went more than 30 races unbeaten.